ArduPilot/ardupilot_wiki/copter/source/docs/gps-failsafe-glitch-protection.rst

 lock or the position "Glitches" for at least 5 seconds while Copter is in a mode that requires the GPS (RTL, Auto, Loiter, Circle, Position, Guided or Drift).
-The GPS failsafe response can be set to Land or switch to AltHold mode (in AC3.1 and higher) so that you can retake manual control.
+The GPS failsafe response can be set to Land or switch to AltHold mode so that you can retake manual control.

 Without GPS updates, the inertial sensors allow approximately 10 seconds